PSAppDeployToolkit/PSAppDeployToolkit-Website/src/blog/2020-08-22-New-Website.md

 ---
-title: New website, new logo; A new era for PSADT
+title: 'New website, new logo: A new era for PSADT'
 date: 2020-08-22
 author: CyberMoloch
 categories: